-After unexplained absence, Fox News’ Neil Cavuto tells viewers his second bout with covid landed him in the ICU
+After unexplained absence, Fox News’s Neil Cavuto tells viewers his second bout with covid landed him in ICU

 Cavuto, a cancer survivor, was diagnosed in 1997 with multiple sclerosis, a disease that can cause nerve damage, and he underwent open-heart surgery in 2016.

-“I’m among the vulnerable three percent or so of the population that cannot sustain the full benefits of a vaccine,” he told viewers.
+“I’m among the vulnerable 3 percent or so of the population that cannot sustain the full benefits of a vaccine,” he told viewers.
 “But let me be clear, doctors say had I not been vaccinated at all, I wouldn’t be here.”

 Neither a Fox News spokeswoman nor Cavuto immediately responded to messages from The Washington Post late Monday.